plumvillage/newsletter/src/en/articles/br-troi-dao-bi--walking-the-path-of-compassion.md

 One time I saw Thay in his wheelchair when we were practicing walking meditation in Lower Hamlet.
 We were on opposite sides of the lotus pond and a branch blocked my view.
 I moved left and right, trying to see Thay.
 I asked myself, *Where is Thay?* Then I realized that I was still caught in Thay’s form, I was not yet able to see Thay with the eyes of signlessness.

-In one of Thay's letters, he said, “Thay and his disciples feel every day that they have the Buddha practicing sitting meditation, eating meditation, and walking meditation with them.
+In one of Thay’s letters, he said, “Thay and his disciples feel every day that they have the Buddha practicing sitting meditation, eating meditation, and walking meditation with them.
 For us, Buddha is not a distant image from the past but a living reality, which we can see with the insight of signlessness.”
 Sometimes I feel that Thay is practicing with us even though he is not physically here.
 Whenever I come back to my breathing, I feel that Thay and the Buddha are very close to me.
 If I am not aware of my breathing, they are far away from me.

 {% image "article/br-troi-dao-bi/DSC6747-edited.JPG" %}